 Stay sane,

-If you liked this post, sign up for our newsletter to be alerted when we publish new content like this!
+If you’re enjoying this guide, sign up for our Newsletter to be alerted when we publish or update our Safe Product Guides.

 If someone recently (in the last year) painted walls with a regular paint, will painting over them with a zero-VOC paint help to “trap” or suppress, the VOCs from the other paint?
 Or is the only reason to paint over is to change the color but you will still have off-gassing from the previous VOC paint?